University Hall (Brown University): American Revolution

-19th Century
+19th century

 The name of the building was changed from the College Edifice to University Hall in 1823 following the construction of Brown's second building, Hope College.
 In 1834, following the construction of neighboring Manning Hall, the exterior of University Hall was coated with cement.
 At this time, the original wooden balustrade was removed from the roof.
 In 1843, the structure was again turned over to the military for use in suppressing the Dorr Rebellion.
-In 1883, a large renovation of the building's interior was undertaken by Gould & Angell, including the introduction of steam hating and gas lighting.
+In 1883, a large renovation of the building's interior was undertaken by Gould & Angell, including the introduction of steam heating and gas lighting.

-20th Century
+20th century

 The building was further renovated in 1905 following a donation by Providence resident Marsden J. Perry.
 This effort involved the removal of the plaster that had been applied to the building's exterior in the 1830s (mirroring the adjacent Manning Hall) as well as the restoration of the belfry and windows.

 On May 11, 1927, a tablet placed on University Hall was dedicated to the memory of General Nathanael Greene, who had received an honorary degree from Brown in 1776, by the First Light Infantry Regiment of Rhode Island.

 Renovations took place once again in 1939.
 Led by Perry, Shaw & Hepburn, this renovation saw the replacement of the building's foundation and the restoration of the building's chimneys and cupola.
 At the rededication of University Hall on May 4, 1940, French ambassador Comte René Doynel de Saint-Quentin and Princeton president Harold W. Dodds took part in the ceremonies recalling the university's early associations with France and Princeton.

 The building has been used for many different purposes at the university over the years.
 It currently houses the office for the president of Brown on the first floor, facing the middle campus in space first occupied by the Commons, along with other administrative offices.

 The building was designated a National Historic Landmark in 1962, recognizing it as an excellent example of 18th-century academic architecture, and as key place in the life of educator Horace Mann (1796–1859), who graduated from Brown in 1819 and taught there until 1821, before embarking on a career of educational reform.